Skip to main content

 Will my collision coverage carry over to a rental car?

 It can.
-Not all insurance companies allow the extension of coverage to shot-term rentals, but many will.
+Not all insurance companies allow the extension of coverage to short-term rentals, but many will.
 If your company allows this form of coverage and you rent a vehicle, typically, it will be insured as if you were driving your own car.
-It be certain if your insurance company extends coverage to rental vehicles, ask your insurance agent.
+To be certain if your insurance company extends coverage to rental vehicles, ask your insurance agent.

 What if the accident isn’t my fault?